Nagarro-Platform-Engineering/saperion-virtual-assistant/README.md

 Then, use these commands to deploy your local code to the existing app:

-1. `az webapp up --runtime PYTHON:3.11 --sku B1 --name saperion-virtual-assistant-demo --resource-group saperion-virtual-assistant-demo_group`
+1. `az webapp up --runtime PYTHON:3.11 --sku B1 --name p7-itsm-chatbot-demo --resource-group itsm-chatbod-demo-northcentralus`
-1. `az webapp config set --startup-file "python3 -m gunicorn app:app" --name saperion-virtual-assistant-demo --resource-group saperion-virtual-assistant-demo_group`
+1. `az webapp config set --startup-file "python3 -m gunicorn app:app" --name p7-itsm-chatbot-demo --resource-group itsm-chatbod-demo-northcentralus`

 Make sure that the app name and resource group match exactly for the app that was previously deployed.